CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Both machines have brass boilers mounted over the brew group.
 Boiler volumes are thirteen ounces for the Casa and twelve ounces for the Silvia.
 So very close in size.
 What makes a difference are the heating elements in those boilers.
 The Silvia’s is 993 watts while the Casa uses a more powerful twelve hundred watt element.

-The steam wands on both machines are similar although the Casa uses a two hole tip while the Silvia has a single hole tip.
-There’s five inches of clearance under the Casa’s wand and three and three quarters under the the Silvia’s.
-No problem getting a standard twelve ounce pitcher under either but some users may appreciate the extra space under the Casa’s.
+The steam wands on both machines are similar, although the Casa uses a two hole tip while the Silvia has a single hole tip.
+There’s five inches of clearance under the Casa’s wand and three and three quarters under the Silvia’s.
+No problem getting a standard twelve ounce pitcher under either, but some users may appreciate the extra space under the Casa’s.
 One last note on steaming.
-As single boiler’s it’s essential both of these machines be cooled down after steaming by refilling the boiler.
+As single boilers, it’s essential both of these machines be cooled down after steaming by refilling the boiler.
 Failing to do so could result in damage to the heating element within the boiler.
-To cool down and refill the boiler turn the steam off, open the steam valve and turn on the water switch until a stream of water and no steam is dispensed from the wand.
-When you get that turn the water off, close the valve and you’re good to go.
+To cool down and refill the boiler, turn the steam off, open the steam valve, and turn on the water switch until a stream of water and no steam is dispensed from the wand.
+When you get that, turn the water off, close the valve, and you’re good to go.

 Now it’s pretty obvious the folks at ECM took a look at Rancilio’s venerable Miss Silvia and said hey let’s make a machine that's a little better.
-Where they successful?
-Well In my opinion, with better steaming times, the pressure gauge, easy OPV adjustment and more refined casework yes, they were successful.
+Were they successful?
+Well, in my opinion, with better steaming times, the pressure gauge, easy OPV adjustment, and more refined casework: yes, they were successful.
 Now do keep in mind ECM’s Casa V does cost a little more.
 Prices change, but right now it’s about one hundred sixty dollars more.
 Is it worth it?
-I think so but in the end of course that’s for you to decide.
+I think so, but in the end of course that’s for you to decide.
 That’s the ECM Casa V and the Rancilio Silvia.
 Both available now at Whole Latte Love.